mwan0906/stackathon/README.md

 Once a bot is unleashed, there can be no modifications made to its behavior mid-game.
 Once a game has ended, then the user may tinker with the logic, but at the cost of completely wipng its score history.

 # TODO
-* Make buttons to spawn divs of specific types, which can then be dragged and dropped
 * Make logical statements necessary for Blackjack-playing intelligences
 * * If
 * * Then